This was a specific request by several who follow me on Instagram after I shared this potty training pic in my stories.

-It’s awful.
-It’s never, ever fun.
-It’s like the worst part of parenting the 5 and under crowd.
+It’s awful, never ever fun and, like the worst part of parenting the 5 and under crowd.

 Just like every kid is different, every kid’s potty training journey is different.
 You will not be able to potty train two kids in the same amount of time at the same age.
 This is actually freeing when you embrace it because your friend who potty trained their kid by the age of two who keeps telling you what to do can just shut up.